 Bodily Feedback: What would this look like in posture?
 Let's give it a go and find out as we tune into the body.
 I start by choosing to kneel, with a straight back, relaxed face, slightly dipped chin.
 I then realise my shoulders are hunched and chest is collapsed so I correct this with a rib cage lift (engage the core muscles!) and roll my shoulders behind my back.

-Posture: This is my starting posture.
-Many people like to sit cross-legged.
+Posture: Many people like to sit cross-legged.
 I usually like to use a stool and kneel.
 I can change my posture in small ways (or completely) as I meditate.
 Moving doesn't mean I've failed.
 I've gradually learned when to tune in to discomfort, to watch and wait.
 Now I rarely move, but that is a natural product of years of experimentation.
 I've been meditating a long time and I'm used to this posture.
 Sometimes I try a different posture once in a while to shake things up.
 These could include:

 1.Sukhasana (Easy Pose)